EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ### Parameters for local orbitals
-[//]: (/docs/outputs/lmf_output/#potential)
+[//]: (/docs/outputs/lmf_output/#parameters-for-local-orbitals)

-Extended local orbitals for shallow cores must attach a smooth Hankel tail.
+Extended local orbitals must attach a smooth Hankel tail.
+A single smooth hankel function that fits both value and slope is found.
-A single smooth hankel that fits both value and slope is performed and the result displayed in a table:
+The result displayed in a table:

 ~~~
  Fit local orbitals to sm hankels, species Pb, rmt=3.044814